kencharos/Ftp2Azure/README.md

 ## Changes from Originals.

 + Change To .NET Core 2.0
++ newest Azure Storage SDK
+    + revise ftpserver for using Task, async/await.
-+ setting file is appsettings.json
++ configuration file changed to appsettings.json
-+ Dockerfile for linux with dotnetcore
++ Dockerfile for linux with dotnetcore.

 ### build docker image